Planck 2013 results. XVII. Gravitational lensing by large-scale structure: Results

-In Fig.~\ref{fig:analysis_lens_clgp_pub} we plot the contributions to $\hat{A}^{g\phi}$ as a function of $L$ for several surveys which have significant correlations with the \Planck\ MV lensing potential: the NVSS quasar catalog, the MaxBCG cluster catalog, an SDSS LRG catalog, and an infrared catalog from the WISE satellite.
-The error bars for each correlation are measured from the scatter of simulated lens reconstructions correlated with each catalog map, and are in generally good agreement (at the $20\%$ level) with analytical expectations.
-These catalogs are discussed in more detail below. \begin{enumerate} \item NVSS Quasars: The NRAO VLA Sky Survey (NVSS) \citep{NVSS1998} is a catalog of approximately two million sources north of $\delta = -40\deg$ which is $50\%$ complete at 2.5mJy.
+In Fig.~\ref{fig:analysis_lens_clgp_pub} we plot the contributions to $\hat{A}^{g\phi}$ as a function of $L$ for several surveys that have significant correlations with the \Planck\ MV lensing potential: the NVSS quasar catalogue, the MaxBCG cluster catalogue, an SDSS LRG catalogue, and an infrared catalogue from the WISE satellite.
+The error bars for each correlation are measured from the scatter of simulated lens reconstructions correlated with each catalogue map, and are in generally good agreement (at the $20\%$ level) with analytical expectations.
+These catalogues are discussed in more detail below. \begin{enumerate} \item NVSS Quasars: The NRAO VLA Sky Survey \citep[NVSS;][]{NVSS1998} is a catalogue of approximately two million sources north of $\delta = -40\deg$ which is $50\%$ complete at $2.5\,$mJy.
 Most of the bright sources are AGN-powered radio galaxies and quasars.
-We process this catalog following \cite{Smith:2007rg}, pixelizing the catalog at \HealpixPixelization\ $N_{\rm side}=256$ and projecting out the azimuthally symmetric modes of the galaxy distribution in ecliptic coordinates to avoid systematic striping effects in the NVSS dataset.
-We model the expected cross-correlation for this catalog using a constant $b(z)=1.7$ and a redshift distribution centered at $z_0=1.1$ given by \be \frac{dN}{dz} \propto \left\{ \right. \ee For this model, in the correlation with the MV lens reconstruction we measure an amplitude of $\hat{A}^{g\phi}_{\rm NVSS} = 1.03 \pm 0.05$.
+We process this catalogue following \cite{Smith:2007rg}, pixelizing the catalogue at \HealpixPixelization\ $N_{\rm side}=256$ and projecting out the azimuthally-symmetric modes of the galaxy distribution in ecliptic coordinates to avoid systematic striping effects in the NVSS dataset.
+We model the expected cross-correlation for this catalogue using a constant $b(z)=1.7$ and a redshift distribution centered at $z_0=1.1$ given by \be \frac{dN}{dz} \propto \left\{ \right. \ee For this model, in the correlation with the MV lens reconstruction we measure an amplitude of $\hat{A}^{g\phi}_{\rm NVSS} = 1.03 \pm 0.05$.

-\item SDSS LRGs: We use the LRG catalog of \cite{Ross:2011cz,Ho:2012vy} based on Sloan Digital Sky Survey Data Release 8 (SDSS DR8), which covers $25\%$ of the sky.
+\item SDSS LRGs: We use the LRG catalogue of \cite{Ross:2011cz,Ho:2012vy} based on Sloan Digital Sky Survey Data Release 8 (SDSS DR8), which covers $25\%$ of the sky.
 After cutting to select all sources with photometric redshift $0.4 \le z \le 0.8$, and $p_{\rm gal} > 0.2$, we are left with approximately $1.4 \times 10^6$ objects with a mean redshift of $z = 0.55$ and a scatter of $\pm 0.07$.
 Apart from the cut above, we do not perform any additional weighting on $p_{\rm gal}$.
-We model this catalog using $dN/dz$ taken from the histogram of photometric redshifts, and take $b(z) = 2$.
+We model this catalogue using $dN/dz$ taken from the histogram of photometric redshifts, and take $b(z) = 2$.
 We measure $\hat{A}^{g\phi}_{{\rm LRGs}} = 0.96 \pm 0.10$, very consistent with expectation.